Tony Mawejje: International career

 Mawejje featured for the Uganda national team for 15 years career earning 83 appearances and 8 goals until he retired in May 2022.
 He was one of the players who helped Uganda Cranes qualify for the 2017 Africa Cup of Nations in Gabon.
 Uganda did not got out of Group D. They returned in AFCON 2019 and carried Uganda until the Round Of 16 under coach Sébastien Desabre.
 That was Mawejje's last Africa Cup Of Nations tournament being that Uganda never qualified again until his retirement in 2022.

 Mawejje is most remembered for his lone strike against Comoros in Afcon qualifiers 2017 as Uganda won 1–0 on 5 September 2015.
 He had almost spent eight months away from the national team.

 Managerial career

 Mawejje began a coaching course through FUFA and was later announced as assistant coach at Uganda women club Kampala Queens WFC replacing Kato Alimiya Ssenyange who had left the club in at the end of 2022–23 season.
 He worked with coach Charles Ssenyange Kadiidi through the 2023–24 season who was also later replaced by Charles Ayiekoh Lukula after five months.

 Following the departure of John Ayala Luyinda as a head coach at Wakiso Giants FC, Mawejje and Steven Bengo took over the positions where Tonny became the assistant coach at the club in 14 July 2024.
+In September, 2025, Mawejje became the new head coach for FUFA Women Super League club ST Noa Girls replacing Jimmy Kintu who had joined Calvary FC.
+One year later during September, 2026, became the new head coach of Muteesa I Royal University where he replaced George William Ssengabi.